reflexdemon/home-use/README.md

 2. Register with Google and create OAUTH Login setup
 3. Register with Honeywell Developer Portal get your credentials
 4. Encrypt and save the credentials on the configuration files
-    1. Using `io.vpv.homeuse.homeuse.SpringEncryptDecrypt` run it inside IDE or terminal to encrypt your credentials
+    1. Using `SpringEncryptDecrypt` run it inside IDE or terminal to encrypt your credentials
 5. Add the environment variable key values from `.env` file to your Run Configuration on IDE